-If you’re like most people, you probably don’t take very good care of your spine.
-As the years add up, this lack of care can lead to pain and put you at risk for serious complications.
+As the years add up, a lack of care for your spine can lead to pain and put you at risk for serious complications.

-To help alleviate your discomfort and prevent future injuries, try making these three spinal indulgences part of your daily routine:
+To help alleviate your discomfort and prevent future injuries, make these 3 spinal indulgences part of your daily routine:

 1. Take a walk

-Walking provides numerous benefits to your spine.
-For example, a daily walk strengthens the core muscles that support your spine, nourishes your spine by spurring healing nutrients to the area, improves your overall flexibility, and reinforces the bone structure of your spine.
+Low-impact aerobic exercises, like walking, provide numerous benefits for your spine.
+For example, a daily walk strengthens the core muscles that support your spine, nourishes your spine by spurring healing nutrients and oxygen to the area, improves your overall flexibility, and reinforces the bone structure of your spine.

-If you suffer from a spinal condition, make sure to get the okay from your doctor before starting a walking regimen.
-If you’re not an experienced walker, or if you're dealing with severe pain, it’s a good idea to begin with several short walks every day and slowly build up to a single long walk.
+If you suffer from a spinal condition, get the okay from your doctor before starting a walking regimen.
+And if you’re not an experienced walker, or if you're dealing with severe pain, it’s a good idea to begin with several short walks every day and slowly build up to a single long walk.

 2. Follow a healthy diet

-You may not realize it, but the food you eat every day plays a significant role in relation to the overall health of your spine.
-To indulge your spine, try to limit yourself to foods you would find in nature—vegetables, fruits, meats, whole grains, and legumes.
-It’s a good idea to eliminate processed foods from your diet, and also to limit your intake of sugary drinks such as soda or lemonade.
+You may not realize it, but the food you eat every day plays a significant role in determining the overall health of your spine.
+To indulge your spine, avoid excess amounts of saturated fats (found in many baked goods, fried foods, and butter and/or cream).
+It’s also a good idea to eliminate processed foods from your diet, and to limit your intake of liquid calories (i.e. calories from soda and coffee-based drinks).

-As an added bonus, a healthy diet will help you maintain a proper weight—which in turn can reduce the pressure on your spine and minimize back pain.
+As an added bonus, a healthy diet will help you maintain a proper weight—which in turn can reduce the pressure on your spinal structures and minimize your back pain.

-The above three spinal indulgences may seem like small changes to your daily routine, but over time they can add up to meaningful relief.
+The above 3 spinal indulgences may seem like small changes to your daily routine, but over time they can add up to meaningful relief.